Spreckels Organ Pavilion: History

 John D. Spreckels, son of sugar magnate Claus Spreckels, was one of the wealthiest residents in San Diego County.
-John D. Spreckles, the creator of the Spreckels organ pavilion, gifted the organ and the building to the city of San Diego.
+John D. Spreckels, the creator of the Spreckels organ pavilion, gifted the organ and the building to the city of San Diego.
 When it was given to the city, it was said it would be used for free entertainment for the people.
-John D. Spreckle s has invested in or owned many places such as the Hotel del Coronado, and the San Diego Union-Tribune.
-John D. Spreckles was called an economic survivor, mostly due to the investments he had made and the potential they had to skyrocket.
-He supported the Panama-California Exposition, and during its construction, he and his brother Adolph B. Spreckels gave the organ pavilion as a gift to "the people of San Diego" and "the people of all the world" on December 31, 1914.
+John D. Spreckels invested in or owned many places such as the Hotel del Coronado, and the San Diego Union-Tribune.
+John D. Spreckels was called an economic survivor, mostly due to the investments he had made and the potential they had to skyrocket.
+He supported the Panama–California Exposition, and during its construction, he and his brother Adolph B. Spreckels gave the organ pavilion as a gift to "the people of San Diego" and "the people of all the world" on December 31, 1914.
 They donated $33,500 ($ today) for the organ and $66,500 ($ today) for the pavilion.
 After Spreckels' announcement, a local orchestra performed Jacques Offenbach's Orpheus in the Underworld, which was then followed by a 250-person chorus that sang pieces from Joseph Haydn's oratorio, The Creation.

-On July 27, 1915, former President Theodore Roosevelt gave a speech at the organ pavilion in front of nearly 19,000 people.
+On July 27, 1915, former president Theodore Roosevelt gave a speech at the organ pavilion in front of nearly 19,000 people.
 He touched on topics about world peace and his desire for the United States to maintain a minimum of 200,000 military members.
 He also requested that San Diegans permanently keep the temporary buildings set up for the exposition.
-Former President William Howard Taft also spoke at the pavilion to over 7,000 people on September 16, 1915.
+Former president William Howard Taft also spoke at the pavilion to over 7,000 people on September 16, 1915.
 Taft commended the city on the architecture used for the exposition buildings.

 John D. Spreckels also donated the services of renowned organist Humphrey John Stewart for the two-year run of the exposition.
 After the exposition, Spreckels extended Stewart's contract.
 When Spreckels died in 1926, the pavilion was used for his memorial service.

 The U.S. Navy borrowed Balboa Park during World War II, and no organ concerts were played during 1942–1948.
 During the 1970s and 1980s, the pavilion fell into disuse and risked being demolished.
 Around $1.1 million were raised for repairs by the early 1980s from the city and a local nonprofit.